pattypooh/pez-jedha/README.md

 **Objective** Put a trained model into production.
 This project is in another repository, please go here: [wine_quality] (https://github.com/pattypooh/wine-quality)

 #Heroku #Flask #conda #API #html #json #github

 ### 8. Personal project - Agribalyse

 **Objective** Make an application that predicts the environmental impact of the ingredients in a dish recipe This project is in another repository, please go here: [agribalyse] (https://github.com/pattypooh/agribalyse)

-To check the application running in Heroku, go here https://envfoodprint.herokuapp.com/
+To check the application running in Heroku, go here https://envfoodprint.herokuapp.com/ --> Sorry, the app is not in Heroku anymore.

 #pandas #seaboarn #matplotlib #scikitlearn #featureengineering #heroku #streemlit